IcedFrisby/IcedFrisby/API.md

     .toss()
 ```

+When a timeout occurs, the test will be aborted.
+The expectations and inspections may or may not run and will not be printed.
+If you want to run all the expectations and inspections even when the response is slow, use [expectMaxResponseTime](#expectmaxresponsetimems) instead.

+If this were used in conjunction with retries, each retry would have this configured timeout.

 This function can also be called with no parameter to return the current configured timeout (either by default, by global setup or having used this function with a parameter previously).

-This is different from [expectMaxResponseTime](#expectmaxresponsetimems) in that expectMaxResponseTime will await the request to complete then test the amount of time that the request took (after any preceeding expect functions).
-This will abort the request and so not run any developer-defined expect functions on the response.

 ### retry(count, backoff)